Blue Point Juniper Trees for Sale Online

 This selection is drought tolerant, deer resistant, adaptable to many soil types, and very easy to grow.
-Blue Point Juniper makes an excellent low to mid-height privacy screen and investing in landscaping is sure to add value to your property.
+Blue Point Juniper makes an excellent low to mid-height privacy screen; investing in landscaping is sure to add value to your property.

-Blue Point Juniper trees are great for entrance ways or a mixed border.
+Blue Point Juniper trees are great for entranceways or a mixed border.
 They'll also hold up throughout the winter months due to their salt tolerance, which makes them perfect for use where road salt/spray can be a problem.
-Learn how to trim your Blue Point Juniper and how to keep your plant green all winter long.
+This versatile tree can either serve as a windbreak against the elements or decorate your garden as a lovely topiary specimen.